-Repeatedly, Patrick bangs Michèle's head against a concrete wall and hits her in the face with powerful punches.
-Yet Michèle never loses consciousness, doesn't sustain any bone fractures and even gets away without a swollen eyelid.
+Richard bangs Michèle's head repeatedly against a concrete wall and hits her in the face with powerful punches.
+Yet Michèle never loses consciousness, doesn't sustain any bone fractures and gets even away without so much as a swollen eyelid.
 See more »

 Was this review helpful to you?